Now is the time to plan your ski Croatia holiday. Croatia has awesome winter destinations that should not be missed, including Sljeme Ski Resort.

-Now is the time to start planning your ski Croatia 2019 holiday.
+Now is the time to start planning your ski Croatia holiday.
 Just like Bulgaria and Slovenia, Croatia has some pretty impressive winter destinations that should not be missed.
-Yes, you heard right Croatia has some excellent WINTER destinations.
-Even though Croatia is known to be a happening summer destination, over the last two years Croatia has shown to the world that it is a fantastic place to be in the winter as well.
+Yes, you heard right, Croatia has some excellent WINTER destinations.
+Even though Croatia is known to be a happening summer destination, over the last two years, Croatia has shown to the world that it is a fantastic place to be in the winter as well.

 Best European Winter Destination

-Croatia’s capital Zagreb has won the Best European Christmas Destination in 2016 and 2017.
+Croatia’s capital, Zagreb, won the Best European Christmas Destination in 2016 and 2017.
 Zagreb is becoming more and more desirable to tourists, especially in the winter months.
-The Zagreb Tourism Board have done a fantastic job in developing fun and exciting attractions for foreign and domestic visitors.
+The Zagreb Tourism Board has done a fantastic job in developing fun and exciting attractions for foreign and domestic visitors.

-Come to Zagreb in January, enjoy the Advent in Zagreb, which by the way is still going strong, even in January, and enjoy the ski tournament named Snježna Kraljica on Mount Medvedica.
+Come to Zagreb in January, enjoy the Advent in Zagreb, which, by the way, is still going strong, even in January, and enjoy the ski tournament named Snježna Kraljica on Mount Medvedica.
 It is a fun winter event that the whole family will enjoy.
-The Sljeme ski resort is located on Medvednica Nature Park, just 10km from the Zagreb city center.
+The Sljeme ski resort is located in Medvednica Nature Park, just 10km from the Zagreb city center.

 Snow Queen Trophy

-Every January people flock to Sljeme to ski Croatia – or if you have no skiing skills, you can just have some fun in the snow.
-The Snow Queen Trophy (Snježna Kraljica), takes place on Sljeme every January.
-The event is part of the FIS Ski World Cup and was named after Croatia’s best ever female ski superstar Janica Kostelić.
+Every January, people flock to Sljeme to ski in Croatia – or if you have no skiing skills, you can have some fun in the snow.
+The Snow Queen Trophy (Snježna Kraljica) takes place on Sljeme every January.
+The event is part of the FIS Ski World Cup and was named after Croatia’s best-ever female ski superstar, Janica Kostelić.

-Organised by the Croatian Ski Association, the Snow Queen Trophy has been taking place on Sljeme since 2005 and was the first ladies’ World Cup slalom race.
-In 2008 the men’s race was also introduced, and ever since the Zagreb Snow Queen Trophy tournament has been one of the most watched World Cup races.
+Organized by the Croatian Ski Association, the Snow Queen Trophy has been taking place on Sljeme since 2005 and was the first ladies’ World Cup slalom race.
+In 2008, the men’s race was also introduced, and ever since, the Zagreb Snow Queen Trophy tournament has been one of the most-watched World Cup races.

 Zagreb is the only capital city to host the World Cup races.
-It became a member of the prestigious Club5 in 2013, meaning that it became one of the classic destinations that hosts alpine skiing competitions.
-The atmosphere during the Snow Queen Trophy is pretty amazing, as it is highly praised by the world’s best slalom skiers and the visitors that come to watch the tournament.
+It became a member of the prestigious Club5 in 2013, becoming one of the classic destinations that hosts alpine skiing competitions.
+The atmosphere during the Snow Queen Trophy is pretty impressive, as it is highly praised by the world’s best slalom skiers and visitors who watch the tournament.